 Amber Andreasen is a contemplative, ever desiring to deepen into and dance the rhythms of monk and artist.
 She has trained as a spiritual director, receiving her M.A. in Spiritual Formation and Soul Care from The Institute of Spiritual Formation at Talbot School of Theology.
 Wherever she finds herself, she desires to nurture a compassionate space where others can be listened and loved into fuller being by the Beloved.
 She is continually awed by the body as sacred storyholder and storyteller, and her heart beats loudly for the weaving together of creativity and spirituality in the discovering of what it means to live an embodied, fully human life in all its mystery and wonder.

 Betsey Beckman, MM is nationally acclaimed as a spirited dancer, storyteller, teacher of SpiritPlay and dancing Spiritual Director.
 With her extensive repertory of sacred storydances, she is regularly featured as artist/presenter at national conventions as well as local churches.
 She earned her Masters in Ministry degree from Seattle University, her certificate in Movement Therapy from the Institute for Transformational Movement, and is a certified InterPlay leader.
 As dancer, choreographer, author, mother, wife, teacher and spiritual director, she is passionate about living life fully and fostering creativity in all those with whom she shares life and ministry.
-Betsey’s publications include books (she is co-author of Awakening the Creative Spirit: Bringing the Expressive Arts to Spiritual Direction), recordings, and The Dancing Word series of DVDs on embodied prayer.
+Betsey’s publications include books (she is co-author of Awakening the Creative Spirit: Bringing the Expressive Arts to Spiritual Direction), recordings – including producing the Abbey of the Arts CD collections, and The Dancing Word series of DVDs on embodied prayer, many of which companion the Abbey CDs.
 She offers the gift of playful improvisation whenever possible.

 Jamie is available for spiritual direction, coaching/consultation, or expressive arts therapy in person or via Skype.
 Contact her to inquire>>